-The Higher Education Statistics Agency, which is now part of Jisc.
-HESA collects a number of different returns from some higher education providers.
-The ones that are most relevant for our funding are the student record and the alternative provider student record, which we use in calculating funding for some allocations for student access and success, and to reconcile with the HESES return.
+The Higher Education Statistics Agency, which is now part of Jisc.64 HESA collects a number of different returns from some higher education providers.
+The ones that are most relevant for our funding are the student record and, up to the 2021-22 academic year, the student alternative record, which we use in calculating funding for some allocations for student access and success, and to reconcile with the HESES return.